Facebook LogoVisitor Center - 732-919-0996

 Trails

-An additional 1.1 mile Cove Trail is a scenic nature trail which explores the lakeshore around the Environmental Center and is open to pedestrians only.
+An additional 1.1-mile Cove Trail is a scenic nature trail that explores the lakeshore around the Environmental Center and is open to pedestrians only.

 Hiker IconEquestrian IconCycling Icon